vinooMj/My-Blockchain-Notes/Avalanche.md

 The C-Chain allows for the creation smart contracts using the C-Chain’s API.

-The C-Chain is an instance of the Ethereum Virtual Machine powered by Avalanche.
+The C-Chain is an instance of the Ethereum Virtual Machine powered by Avalanche

 The P-Chain is the metadata blockchain on Avalanche and coordinates validators, keeps track of active Subnets, and enables the creation of new Subnets.
 The P-Chain implements the Snowman consensus protocol.